 Tusk, whose Patron is HRH The Duke of Cambridge, celebrates its 25th Anniversary in 2015.
 Its funding continues to be focused on the protection of endangered species and habitats, building schools, setting up water projects and improving livelihoods through the creation of nature-based enterprise.

 Case study: Kanyunga Primary school

-Kanyunga Primary school has an enrolment of 704 children from this region, many of whom walk up to 10km a day to reach the school.
-In 2007/8, Tusk, through the generosity of Vitol, provided funding to build two classrooms, install a permanent clean water supply, and provide a feeding programme for the children, many of whom come to school on an empty stomach.
-Now, as a result of these improvements, enrolment at the school has increased dramatically.
+Kanyunga Primary school has an enrollment of 704 children from this region, many of whom walk up to 10 km a day to reach the school.
+In 2007/8, Tusk, through the generosity of Vitol, provided funding to build two classrooms, install a permanent clean water supply, and provide a feeding program for the children, many of whom come to school on an empty stomach.
+Now, as a result of these improvements, enrollment at the school has increased dramatically.

 Meet our marathon runners